nCine/nCine-libraries/README.md

 [![Emscripten](https://github.com/nCine/nCine-libraries/workflows/Emscripten/badge.svg)](https://github.com/nCine/nCine-libraries/actions?workflow=Emscripten)

 # nCine-libraries

-CMake scripts to build nCine dependency libraries for MSVC and OS X
+CMake scripts to build nCine dependency libraries for Linux, macOS, MSVC, MinGW, and Emscripten.

 ## Information

-This repository contains the scripts to easily compile the libraries needed by the nCine when building on Windows using MSVC or when building frameworks on OS X.
+This repository contains the scripts to easily compile the libraries needed by the nCine on all supported platforms (except for Android).

+It also contains some additional libraries that can optionally be used in nCine projects.

 ### Libraries

 - libwebp
 - zlib
 - libpng